 What is the voltage that most golf cart batteries use?

-Most golf cart use 6v batteries or 8v batteries interconnected together to match the DC motor rating
+Most golf carts use 6v batteries or 8v batteries interconnected together to match the DC motor rating.

 How many batteries are needed in your golf cart?